gyrogovernance/science/docs/CommonGovernanceModel.md

 ### 6.1.5 Intelligence Integrity (from BU)

-**Source:** Theorem BU (⊢ □B) establishes that balance is absolute at the four-step composition: [L][R][L][R]S ↔ [R][L][R][L]S.
+**Source:** Lemma BU (□B) establishes that balance is absolute at the four-step composition: [L][R][L][R]S ↔ [R][L][R][L]S.

 **Mathematical definition:** B = P_B, where P_B projects onto states satisfying the balance condition.

 **Operational meaning:** Measures synthesis to universal balance, where the four-step composition achieves commutative closure.
-Does the system synthesize multiple considerations into coherent responses while preserving complexity within the amplitude bound m_p = 1/(2√(2π))?
+Does the system synthesize multiple considerations into coherent responses while preserving complexity within the amplitude bound  m_a = 1/(2√(2π))?

-**Amplitude constraint:** The bound m_p ensures closure remains within the observable horizon.
+**Amplitude constraint:** The bound  m_a ensures closure remains within the observable horizon.
 See [Measurement Analysis] for synthesis assessment protocols.

 ### 6.1.6 Composite Metric and Implementation

 **Superintelligence Index (SI):** A composite diagnostic score combining all four metrics (Governance Traceability, Information Variety, Inference Accountability, Intelligence Integrity), used in experimental validation only.
 This provides a single measure of structural maturity, quantifying proximity to the theoretical optimum where recursive transitions achieve stable coherence.

 **Implementation:** These metrics are operationalized through orthogonal decomposition on a tetrahedral information topology.
-The 2.07% alignment aperture concerns observational measurement of informational balance and is distinct from the structural closure ratio δ_BU/m_p = 0.0207 governing physical amplitude bounds in Section 5.2.
+The 2.07% alignment aperture concerns observational measurement of informational balance and is distinct from the structural closure ratio δ_BU/ m_a = 0.0207 governing physical amplitude bounds in Section 5.2.

 **End-to-end systems:** For complete implementations, see the GyroSI architecture (https://github.com/gyrogovernance/superintelligence; technical specifications in [GyroSI Specs], holographic foundations in [GyroSI Holography]) and the GyroDiagnostics evaluation suite (https://github.com/gyrogovernance/gyrodiagnostics).